sybip/gtm-lab/README.md

 All other required libraries are included (see **Credits** section for details)

 ### Optional libraries
-These libraries are used for optional extra functionality:
+These libraries are used for optional extra functionality (install from Arduino IDE):

 - **SparkFun u-blox GNSS** library by SparkFun Electronics - for GPS functions
+- **AXP202X** library by Lewis He - for battery management on the T-Beam
+- **ESP8266 and ESP32 OLED driver for SSD1306 displays** by ThingPulse - for screen functions on T-Beam

 ### Build and install